-The commitment made by the University to the education of the individual includes the development of the whole person.
-The administration, faculty, and staff recognize that the student is not merely a recipient of knowledge, but a developing individual preparing for a larger role in society-beyond the university experience.
-To this end, the University provides a variety of services and programs designed to assist the individual in the process of development and to enable him/her to make the best possible use of university experience.
+The commitment made by the University of the Incarnate Word to the education of the individual includes the development of the whole person.
+The administration, faculty and staff recognize that the student is not merely a recipient of knowledge, but a developing individual preparing for a larger role in society-beyond the university experience.
+To this end, the university provides a variety of services and programs designed to assist students in the process of development and to enable them to make the best possible use of university experience.

-Counseling Service
+Counseling Services